leonardr/botfriend/README.md

 ```

 This bot is so simple that you don't even need an `__init__.py` to program
 its behavior.
-But you do need a `bot.yaml` to configure its schedule
+But you still need a `bot.yaml` to configure its schedule
 and where it should post.

 Create `bots/boat-names/bot.yaml` and put this text in there:

 ```
 name: Boat Names
+publish:
-publish: { file: boat-names.txt }
+    file: boat-names.txt
-schedule: {mean: 480, stdev: 15}
+schedule:
+    mean: 480
+    stdev: 15
 ```

+The schedule here is a little different than in the first example
+bot.
+The first example's posts will come exactly one hour apart.
+This
+bot posts every eight hours (480 minutes), _on average_, but there is
+some random variation--usually up to fifteen or thirty minutes in
+either direction.

+## `botfriend.backlog.load`

+Running `botfriend.post` on this bot will never do anything, because
+the backlog is empty and the bot has no logic for generating new posts.

+The `botfriend.backlog.load` script lets you add items to a bot's
+backlog from a file.
+The simplest way to do this is with a text file
+containing one post per line.

-Finally, create the backlog.
-This can go into any file, but let's keep
+Let's create a backlog file.
+This can go into anywhere, but I
-it in the same directory as the rest of the bot.
+recommend keeping it in the same directory as the rest of the bot, in
+case something goes wrong and you need to recreate it.
 Open up a file
-`bots/boat-names/backlog.txt` and put this text in it:
+`bots/boat-names/backlog.txt` and put some boat names in it:

 ```
 Honukele